HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     export VOLUME_DIR=storeForScriptApplication
     ```

+    Set appropriate permissions for the `VOLUME_DIR`.

+    ```bash
+    chmod xxx <working-directory>/<VOLUME_DIR>
+    ```

-9. You can find the configuration, logger, output, and sample files under location  `<working-directory>/store`.
+9. You can find the configuration, logger, output, and sample files under location  `<working-directory>/<VOLUME_DIR>`.

-    Common command arguments can be pre-configured inside the config.json file available under the `<working-directory>/store` folder.
-A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json) or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/store/samples/sample-configurations for reference.
+    Common command arguments can be pre-configured inside the config.json file available under the `<working-directory>/<VOLUME_DIR>` folder.
+A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json) or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/samples/sample-configurations for reference.
 If you want to override any of the parameters in the config.json, add them in your command line.

 10. Refer to the sample pipeline provided to find out how to integrate the container image directly (without bin script) in the automation server.